Toronto: Roads and highways

 and one of the busiest highways in the world.
 Other provincial highways include Highway 400, which connects the city with Northern Ontario and beyond and Highway 404, an extension of the Don Valley Parkway into the northern suburbs.
-The Queen Elizabeth Way (QEW), North America's first divided intercity highway, terminates at Toronto's western boundary and connects Toronto to Niagara Falls and Buffalo.
+The Queen Elizabeth Way (QEW), North America's first divided intercity highway, terminates at Toronto's western boundary and links Toronto to Niagara Falls and Buffalo.
 The main municipal expressways in Toronto include the Gardiner Expressway, the Don Valley Parkway, and, to some extent, Allen Road.
-Toronto's traffic congestion is one of the highest in North America, and is the second highest in Canada after Vancouver.
+Toronto's traffic congestion is one of the highest in North America, and is the second-highest in Canada after Vancouver.